lucifer3618/next-dev/.github/SECURITY-SCANNING.md

 - **Configuration**: Uses the security-and-quality query suite for JavaScript/TypeScript
 - **Quality Gates**:
   - Critical security issues will cause the pipeline to fail
-  - Results are uploaded as SARIF files for GitHub Security dashboard with a unique category
+  - Results are automatically uploaded to GitHub Security dashboard

 ## Quality Gates Implementation